mouachan/bbank-apps/README.md

 }
 ```

-Metrics exposed, let's install Prometheus and Grafana to catch and show the dashboard
+Metrics exposed, let’s install Prometheus and Grafana to catch metrics and show the dashboard

-### Install Prometheus Operator
+### Prometheus Operator

 Install Prometheus operator throw Openshift OperatorHub and add instance from the opertaor

 Expose service